Laura6826/PFDA-assignments/README.md

 **Install the required packages**:

 For a seamless excutition, I would also recommend you have access to the below libraries prior to running the files.
-The libraries required to run this file (as noted below), can be installed with the following code (as detailed under ):
+The libraries required to run this file (as noted below), can be installed with the following code:

 ```ruby
 pip install -r requirements.txt